raaziyeh/raaziyeh/README.md

 - 👋 Hi, I’m Raziyeh
-- 👀 I’m interested in software engineering
+- 🤩 I’m interested in creating well-designed nice usefull things with programming
-- 🌱 My current focus is on the Front-end web development
+- 💡 My current focus is on the Client-side web development
 <!-- - 💞️ I’m looking to collaborate on  -->
 <!-- - 📫 How to reach me ... -->